MarkWarneke/Az.Compute.Lifecycle/README.md

 Create a solution to save costs for dev environments e.g.

-- automatic shutdown of VMSS during evenings & weekends for dev/tests
+- automatic shutdown of VMs & VMSS during evenings & weekends for dev/tests
-- automatic scaling of VMSS to reduce to smaller footprint and save costs
+- automatic scaling of VMs & VMSS to reduce to smaller footprint and save costs

 Create an executable that to certain times deallocate compute resources and start them again.